MIT-LCP/mimic-iv-website/content/hosp/services.md

 [menu]
   [menu.main]
-    parent = "Core Tables"
+    parent = "Hosp Tables"

 +++

-# The services table

-**Table source:** Hospital database.

-**Table purpose:** Lists services that a patient was admitted/transferred under.

-**Number of rows:** 584,929

-**Links to:**

-* PATIENTS on `SUBJECT_ID`
-* ADMISSIONS on `HADM_ID`

-# Brief summary
+## *services*

-The services table describes the service that a patient was admitted under.
+The *services* table describes the service that a patient was admitted under.
 While a patient can be physicially located at a given ICU type (say MICU), they are not necessarily being cared for by the team which staffs the MICU.
 This can happen due to a number of reasons, including bed shortage.
-The SERVICES table should be used if interested in identifying the type of service a patient is receiving in the hospital.
+The *services* table should be used if interested in identifying the type of service a patient is receiving in the hospital.
 For example, if interested in identifying surgical patients, the recommended method is searching for patients admitted under a surgical service.

 Each service is listed in the table as an abbreviation - this is exactly how the data is stored in the hospital database.
 For user convenience, we have provided a description of each service type.